Addison Rae Easterling Stuns In A Series Of Glamorous Selfies

-TikTok star Addison Rae Easterling turned to Instagram on Saturday, August 1 to deliver three jaw dropping selfies.
-The 19-year-old looked gorgeous with a full face of makeup on as she posed in front of a slightly smudged mirror and tried out a variety of playful poses.
+TikTok star Addison Rae Easterling turned to Instagram on Saturday, August 1, to deliver three jaw dropping selfies.
+The 19-year-old looked gorgeous with a full face of makeup as she posed in front of a slightly smudged mirror and tried out a variety of playful poses.

 Easterling kept it causal with a plain white hoodie.
-She wore her long dark hair slicked back behind her head, a few loose strands framing her face.
+She wore her long dark hair slicked back behind her head, with a few loose strands framing her face.
 She showed off a fresh new acrylic manicure of extra long, bright yellow nails.
 She went without her usual gold hoop earrings and instead accessorized simply with a gold Cartier ring on her middle finger.

 Easterling showed off some ruby red lipstick that made her her lips pop and a dramatic eye makeup look that enhanced her already gorgeous bright brown eyes.

-The teen often likes to mix things up and include both serious and silly selfies in her posts and this time was no different.
-In the first photo, she rested one hand along the side of her face as she stared seductively into the camera, her lips slightly parted.
+The teen often likes to mix things up and include both serious and silly selfies in her posts, and this time was no different.
+In the first photo, she rested one hand along the side of her face as she stared seductively at the camera, her lips slightly parted.

 In the second photo, she did a similar pose but this time flashed a smile at the camera, showing off her ultra white teeth.
 She went with a more serious look in her third snapshot, her eyes fixed on the camera.

 Easterling’s caption was simply a banana emoji with no explanation with how it tied into the photos she shared.
-Unsurprisingly, the post earned a plethora of likes, reaching over 1 million in only one hour after it was shared.
+Unsurprisingly, the post earned a plethora of likes, reaching over 1 million in the one hour after it was shared.

 The social media sensation boasts a total of 24.5 million followers on Instagram as well as an unbelievable 53.4 million followers on TikTok where she is known for her viral dancing videos.

-On this particular post, the teen’s many fans took to the comments section to compliment her on her stunning beauty.
+On this particular post, the teen’s fans took to the comments section to compliment her on her stunning beauty.
 Others tried desperately to get her attention or a reply back.

 “Addison please reply I would flip out and it would make my day!!!” wrote one fan.